nikkomiu/blog/content/guides/secure-debian/1-secure-boot.md

 ### Manually Installation

-> **Note:** As of the time of writing this the `systemd-ukify` package is not yet available on the stable Debian
+{{< callout type=note >}}
-> version, so I am manually pulling down the archive from [Debian Sid](https://packages.debian.org/sid/systemd-ukify).
+As of the time of writing this the `systemd-ukify` package is not yet available on the stable Debian version, so I am manually pulling down the archive from [Debian Sid](https://packages.debian.org/sid/systemd-ukify).
+However, when it becomes available directly through `apt` you should install it that way instead of this manual way.
-> However, when it becomes available directly through `apt` you should install it that way instead of this manual way.
+{{</ callout >}}

 This package can't be installed directly as it requires a version of `systemd` that isn't installed.
 Instead, just manually extract it to get the ukify Python script: